 Most Americans prefer to buy popular dog breeds with the most desirable characteristics.
 Travel-friendly, well-socialized and easy-to-train dog breeds are highly rated ones as they can quickly adjust to our lifestyle.

-Here’s a list of top 7 famous dog breeds that are prone to a great number of health issues:
+Here’s a list of the top seven famous dog breeds that are prone to a great number of health issues:

 1. Labrador Retriever: